Leter-Tech/Tourly.ai/README.md

 **Manage your tourist site smartly!**

-**Tourly.ai** is an advanced **AI-driven tourist site management platform** that helps site owners **enhance visitor experiences, optimize operations, and maximize revenue** through intelligent automation and management tools.
+**Tourly.ai** is an advanced **AI-driven tourist site management platform** that helps site owners to **enhance visitor experiences, optimize operations, and maximize revenue** through intelligent automation and management tools.

 ## 🚀 **Demo**